ZiyueZHENG/Functional_Clustering/README.md

 <pre lang="markdown">x <- prepare_data(Loay2024)
 data <- x$data
 label <- x$labels</pre>
 There are several built-in datasets in this package.
-You can check and refer to their data type.
+You can check and refer to their data type:
-* yeast2018
+- yeast2018
-* hirst2018
+- hirst2018
-* moloneyTbBSF
+- moloneyTbBSF
-* lopitdcU2OS2018
+- lopitdcU2OS2018
-* E14TG2aR
+- E14TG2aR
-* Loay2024
+- Loay2024

 ### Step 1 Fit the model